 Oracle BI Applications:

-v Are a complete, prebuilt BI solutions that deliver intuitive, role-based intelligence for everyone in an organization
+Are complete, prebuilt BI solutions that deliver intuitive, role-based intelligence for everyone in an organization

-3. A prebuilt database (Oracle Business Analytics Warehouse) designed for analytical processing with prebuilt routines to extract, load, and transform data from the transactional databases
+- A prebuilt database (Oracle Business Analytics Warehouse) designed for analytical processing with prebuilt routines to extract, load, and transform data from the transactional databases.

 Is made up of five main components:

 Provide access to bi information

 - Provides the processing to visualize the information for client consumption -1.
 Is implemented as an extension to a web server 2.Uses the presentation catalog to store aspects of the application

 - Receives data from the Oracle BI Server and provides it to the client that requested it